AsgNie/RiVIS/test/ReadMe.md

 ## Test files license
 Generally all files in the project are licensed under the license presented in the root (when I get around to including it).
 The exception to this is the testfiles present in `test/systemTest/task#`.
-These files are included from the [Assignment specification Github](https://github.com/schoeberl/cae-lab/tree/master/finasgmt) and are made available under a BSD 2-Clause license.
+These files are included from the [Assignment specification Github](https://github.com/schoeberl/cae-lab/tree/master/finasgmt), are copyrigthed by the Technical University of Denmark, and are made available under a BSD 2-Clause license.
 For the detailed license see `testfiles_LICENSE.txt`

 ## Further system tests